 This is not going to be a lesson in cattle – I’ll leave those to the farmers out there.
 But as a casual observer who likes cows (they’re delicious), even I’ve noticed there is a good parallel here.
 Your income is your “fence.”
 You can do pretty much whatever you want, provided you don’t try to outspend your income.
 Too many of us are like the ornery cow that drives the farmer crazy and usually ends up on the family dinner table as a big juicy steak.
 Let’s break things down a bit.

 Cattle in my area are generally given a nice, large pasture with plenty of grass to feed on.
 The only limitations on where they can roam are dictated by a fence – usually barbed wire or electric – that runs around a given field.
+This fencing Appleton contractor is the one we hired to build all the sturdy fences.
 Anywhere inside their fence, the cattle can do anything they like and they’re perfectly safe.
 But some of them aren’t content with these circumstances – just like you and me.
 They want to see if “the grass is greener on the other side” and try for all they are worth to find a hole in the fence or in some cases, to simply go through it.
 Much to the farmer’s disdain, the cow ends up in a dangerous position, roaming around lost.

 That’s just like us, isn’t it?
 We often want to find a “hole” that would allow us to spend more money or cheat on our budget.
 But I can tell you, when you go outside our boundaries, there is often trouble.
 We end up lost, without direction and at serious risk of something going terribly wrong.